 Myth #3: Direct access doesn’t change the market for physical therapy.

-So if, for example, you implement a cash-pay fitness program for post-treatment patients, you can retain the business of the patients you already have—only in a more customer-based capacity—even after they’ve completed their therapy programs.
-To that end, physical therapist and practice owner Jason Waz advises: “Focus on your patient group as if they were lifelong clients...Call a few days later and check up on them...Be available through email 24/7.”
+Additionally, many practices are starting to offer cash-based wellness and fitness services as a way to keep patients coming back on a regular basis after they’ve completed their therapy treatment.
+That way, you can retain the business of the patients you already have—only in a more customer-based capacity.
 A few more tips for marketing to your individual network of current and past patients: Advertise your cash-pay service offerings with blurbs in your clinic newsletter, posts on your social media pages, or signs in your office—and make sure people know they can book an appointment with you directly, without a physician referral.
+(For a comprehensive overview of how to take your practice fully or partially out-of-network in order to capitalize on private-pay, check out this free webinar.)

 Myth #4: Direct access patients don’t “buy in” to rehab therapy as much as physician-referred patients do.